MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This feature helps protect against man-in-the-middle attacks by enforcing more secure connections, but users might experience more connection errors.

-Note: The 'UpgradeCapableDomains' configuration requires a component list, and will not upgrade these connections if [ComponentUpdatesEnabled](#componentupdatesenabled) is set to 'Disabled'.

-If you don't configure this policy, [AutomaticHttpsDefault](#automatichttpsdefault) will be enabled, and will only upgrade connections on domains likely to support HTTPS.
+Starting in Microsoft Edge 111, "UpgradePossibleDomains" is deprecated and is treated the same as "DisableAutomaticHttps".
+It won't work in Microsoft Edge version 114.

 Policy options mapping:

 * DisableAutomaticHttps (0) = Automatic HTTPS functionality is disabled.

-* UpgradeCapableDomains (1) = Navigations delivered over HTTP are switched to HTTPS, only on domains likely to support HTTPS.
+* UpgradeCapableDomains (1) = (Deprecated) Navigations delivered over HTTP are switched to HTTPS, only on domains likely to support HTTPS.

 * AlwaysUpgrade (2) = All navigations delivered over HTTP are switched to HTTPS.
 Connection errors might occur more often.